We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 Read our full review of Singapore Suites!

-What could only be described as hotel room in the sky can be booked between Singapore (SIN) and Mumbai (BOM) or Delhi (DEL) for just 59,000 miles each way through Singapore's website.
+What could only be described as hotel room in the sky can be booked between Singapore (SIN) and Dubai (DXB) for 171,000 miles each way, which is … not a small chunk of miles.
+But if you simply have to experience this unbelievable airplane product, that's the cost of doing business!

 Bottom Line